PScoriae/BasicScalaSockets/README.md

 Honestly, I dislike Java and Scala, or whatever runs in the JVM and enforces OOP.

+It's also been a while since I ran this code or gave a damn about it.
 So, unlike a typical README that you'd find in my other repos, you're gonna have to figure it out yourself.

-Still, I don't think it's that hard to run, right?
+From what I recall, I don't think it's that hard to run, right?
 Something along the lines of `sbt compile` and `sbt run`.
 Have fun.